 Clare's mayor, councillor Tony Mulcahy, was quick to point out that the event would require staged road closures for one day only, whereas bad weather caused the roads to close for nearly two weeks at the start of the year.

-Jo Dytch of IMG said “Along with our partners we are looking to lead the way in providing a prestige event for cycling in Ireland and to establish a major fixture on the Irish sporting calendar.”
+Jo Dytch of IMG said “Along with our partners we are looking to lead the way in providing a prestige event for cycling in

 The Sky Ride Etape Hibernia takes place on 22 August 2010.
 Entry costs €54 (approx £48).With places for the Etape Caledonia selling out in record time this year, it might be wise to book early.
 Visit www.etapehibernia.com for more information.